gordy93/Prometheus_Capital_2026/README.md

 * Did it retain performance out-of-sample?
 * How much turnover does it require?
 * What does its downside look like?
-* Is the Sharpe ratio still meaningful after accounting for distributional issues?
+* Is the Sharpe ratio still meaningful after accounting for repeated backtests?

 The notebook already includes implementation-cost-adjusted returns at this stage, so headline performance is not based on frictionless backtests.